coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Affinity lets you tell kubernetes to schedule your workloads on certain nodes or as neighbors to certain pods

-^ AntiAffinity let you tell kuberntes that you don't want to be on a node or near a certain pod.
+^ AntiAffinity let you tell kubernetes that you don't want to be on a node or near a certain pod.

 * Node Affinity
 * Node Anti-Affinity